restrepo/WIMP/README.md

 # WIMP
-Boltzman equation implementation of Freeze-out
+Boltzman equation implementation of Freeze-out.
+Based in code by Valentina Montoya.